A structured, short-term path for couples on the brink of divorce.

 This is different from couples therapy, as it’s highly structured and short-term.
 It is not meant to fix or resolve your marital issues, but to determine whether they are solvable.

-Over five sessions, we explore each person’s role in the patterns that developed and what responsibility you’re willing to take for change.
+Over one to five sessions, we explore each person’s role in the patterns that developed and what responsibility you’re willing to take for change.
 There are no sides, no pressure, and respect for whatever choice you make.

 You need clarity first.